 When done right, research can dazzle.

 All 5,000 Sappi Southern Africa employees had already taken part in the company’s annual global employee engagement survey during 2015, but the language, concepts and metrics used did not resonate with the bulk of the audience.
-What was missing was an understanding of how to use messages and media to achieve specific outcomes, specific to tone, flow, and trust of communication.
+What was missing was an understanding of how to use messages and media to achieve specific outcomes, specific to tone, flow and trust of communication.

 Sappi Forests has a large group of employees and contractor workers that rely on effective operational communication to achieve their collective targets.
-But operational communication was an area that required improvement, to achieve better productivity and safety behaviour.
+But operational communication was an area that required improvement, so as to achieve better productivity and safety behaviour.

 We designed an illustrated questionnaire that was suitable for all levels of the organisation, from business executives to mostly illiterate blue-collar workers.
 Pictures made the questionnaire easier to understand and quicker to facilitate, but also helped respondents to use the right side of their brains to give emotional answers, not rational answers.

 - The first major challenge the DevCom team encountered was to ensure that the illustrations conveyed the correct message to everyone.
 By the end of testing the questionnaire with various pilot groups (including Sappi support staff and labourers), the illustrations had been adapted according to the input received.

 - The large geographical area was the second big challenge.
 The research teams travelled approximately 12,000km to the research areas, where rough terrain required that all teams had a 4×4 vehicle and excellent driving capabilities.

 - The language barrier was a challenge.
 DevCom included isiZulu-speaking facilitators in each research team.

 - The logistical planning was complex as each employee had a different schedule, and the lack of telecom infrastructure posed some challenges when it came to finalising arrangements with participants and capturing data.

 The research aimed to understand the following elements of operational communication: